Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Introduction

-The extension to multiple predictive horizons connects our study with the recent advancements of local projection \citep{jorda2005estimation}, whose convenience in estimating the impulse response has drawn considerable research interest \citep{barnichon2019impulse,montiel2021local,plagborg2021local,herbst2024bias}.
-While most empirical applications use the WG estimator for panel local projection, \citet{mei2023implicit} show that the Nickell bias sustains asymptotically and invalidates the standard inference when $n$ and $T$ are comparably large.
-IVXJ further handles panel local projection with persistent regressors.
+The extension to multiple predictive horizons in Section \ref{sec:Local-Projection} of our Online Appendices connects our study with the recent advancements of local projection \citep{jorda2005estimation}, whose convenience in estimating the impulse response has drawn considerable research interest \citep{barnichon2019impulse,montiel2021local,plagborg2021local,herbst2024bias}.
+While most empirical applications use the WG estimator for panel local projection, \citet{mei2023implicit} show that the Nickell bias sustains asymptotically and invalidates the standard inference for panel local projection when $n$ and $T$ are comparably large.
+We extend DIVX to further handle panel local projection with persistent regressors; see Appendix \ref{sec:Local-Projection} for details.
+Furthermore, the extension for heterogeneous panels in our Appendix \ref{sec:Grouped-Heterogeneity} utilizes the techniques of identifying latent structures in panel data \citep{su2016identifying,su2018identifying,huang2021nonstationary,wang2021identifying,liu2023panel}.

+This paper is positioned as a stepping stone toward a comprehensive theory for predictive regressions in practical and realistic empirical settings, in particular when the regressors are persistent.
+The current paper has not yet covered all characteristics of panel data.
+For example, beyond individual effects, the literature has applied the interactive effects to characterize cross-sectional correlation \citep{greenaway2012asymptotic,moon2015linear,moon2017dynamic,westerlund2017testing}.
+In view of the lengthy proofs of the current paper, we leave these important extensions for future studies.
+Furthermore, as a starting point for developing debiased inference for highly persistent panel data that meets the three aforementioned goals, our analysis focuses on analytical bias corrections with WG and IVX that are relatively tractable.
+Inference for nonstationary panels with alternative methodologies merit separate papers.

 {}